 For example, the intravenous anticoagulant heparin is considered one of the highest-risk medications used in the inpatient setting.
 Safe use of heparin requires weight-based dosing and frequent monitoring of tests of the blood's clotting ability, in order to avoid either bleeding complications (if the dose is too high) or clotting risks (if the dose is inadequate).
 If a clinician prescribes an incorrect dose of heparin, that would be considered a medication error (even if a pharmacist detected the mistake before the dose was dispensed).
-If the incorrect dose was dispensed and administered, but the patient experienced no clinical consequences, that would be a potential ADE.
-If an excessively large dose was administered and was detected by abnormal laboratory results, but the patient experienced a bleeding complication due to clinicians failing to respond appropriately, it would be considered an ameliorable ADE (that is, earlier detection could have reduced the level of harm the patient experienced).
+If the incorrect dose was dispensed and administered but the patient experienced no clinical consequences, that would be a potential ADE.
+If an excessively large dose was administered, the overdose was detected by abnormal lab results, but the patient experienced a bleeding complication due to clinicians failing to respond appropriately, that would be considered an ameliorable ADE (that is, earlier detection could have reduced the level of harm the patient experienced).

 Risk Factors for Adverse Drug Events

 There are patient-specific, drug-specific, and clinician-specific risk factors for ADEs.
 Polypharmacy—taking more medications than clinically necessary—is likely the strongest risk factor for ADEs.
-Elderly patients, who take more medications and are more susceptible to specific medication adverse effects, are particularly vulnerable to ADEs.
-Pediatric patients are also at elevated risk, particularly when hospitalized, since many medications for children must be dosed according to their weight.
-Other well-documented patient-specific risk factors include limited health literacy and numeracy (the ability to use arithmetic operations for daily tasks), both of which are independently associated with ADE risk.
-It is important to note that in ambulatory care, patient-level risk factors are probably an under-recognized source of ADEs.
+Elderly patients, who take more medications and are more vulnerable to specific medication adverse effects than younger patients, are particularly vulnerable to ADEs.
+Pediatric patients are also at heightened risk, especially when hospitalized, since many medications for children must be dosed according to their weight.
+Other well-documented patient-specific risk factors include limited health literacy and numeracy (the ability to use arithmetic operations for daily tasks).
+It is important to note that in ambulatory care, patient-level risk factors are probably an underrecognized source of ADEs.
 Studies have shown that both caregivers (including parents of sick children) and patients themselves commit medication administration errors at surprisingly high rates.

 The Institute for Safe Medication Practices maintains a list of high-alert medications—medications that can cause significant patient harm if used in error.
-These include medications that have dangerous adverse effects, but also include look-alike and sound-alike medications, which have similar names and physical appearance but completely different pharmaceutical properties.
+These include medications that have dangerous adverse effects, but also include look-alike and sound-alike medications: those that have similar names and physical appearance but completely different pharmaceutical properties.
 The Beers criteria, which define certain classes of medications as potentially inappropriate for geriatric patients, have traditionally been used to assess medication safety.
-However, the newer STOPP criteria (Screening Tool of Older Person's inappropriate Prescriptions) have been shown to more accurately predict ADEs than the Beers criteria, and they are therefore likely a better measure of prescribing safety in older patients.
+However, the newer STOPP criteria (Screening Tool of Older Person's inappropriate Prescriptions) have been shown to more accurately predict ADEs than the Beers criteria and are therefore likely a better measure of prescribing safety in elderly patients.

-Though there are specific types of medications for which the harm generally outweighs the benefits, such as benzodiazepine sedatives in elderly patients, it is now clear that most ADEs are caused by commonly used medications that have risks but offer significant benefits if used properly.
+Though there are specific types of medications for which the harm generally outweighs the benefits, such as benzodiazepine sedatives in elderly patients, it is now clear that most ADEs are caused by commonly used medications that have risks, but offer significant benefits if used properly.
 These medications include antidiabetic agents (e.g., insulin), oral anticoagulants (e.g., warfarin), antiplatelet agents (such as aspirin and clopidogrel), and opioid pain medications.
 Together, these four medications account for more than 50% of emergency department visits for ADEs in Medicare patients.
-Focusing on improving prescribing safety for these necessary but higher-risk medications may reduce the large burden of ADEs in elderly patients to a greater extent than focusing on use of potentially inappropriate classes of medications.
+Focusing on improving prescribing safety for these useful but higher-risk medications may reduce the burden of ADEs in elderly patients more than focusing on use of potentially inappropriate classes of medications.

-The opioid epidemic has also brought to light the role of clinician-specific and health system factors in medication errors.
+The opioid epidemic—which was declared a public health emergency in 2017—has also brought to light the role of clinician-specific and health system factors in medication errors.
 Opioid prescribing has increased dramatically over the past 15 years, and recent research questions the benefit of this practice.
 For example, opioid prescribing after dental procedures and low-risk surgical procedures increased sharply between 2004 and 2012, despite lack of evidence for the benefit of opioids in these situations.
-Another study also found wide variation in opioid prescribing practices between physicians in the same specialty.
-These findings indicate widespread overprescribing of opioids by physicians.
-The reasons behind why physicians overprescribe opioids are complex, and they are explored in more detail in a 2016 Annual Perspective.
+Another study found wide variation in opioid prescribing practices between physicians in the same specialty.
+The reasons behind why physicians overprescribe opioids are complex, and they are explored in more detail in a 2016 PSNet Annual Perspective

 Prevention of Adverse Drug Events

-The pathway between a clinician's decision to prescribe a medication and the patient actually receiving the medication consists of several steps:
+The pathway connecting a clinician's decision to prescribe a medication and the patient actually receiving the medication consists of several steps:

-- Ordering: the clinician must select the appropriate medication and the dose and frequency at which it is to be administered.
+- Ordering: the clinician must select the appropriate medication and the dose, frequency, and duration.

 - Transcribing: in a paper-based system, an intermediary (a clerk in the hospital setting, or a pharmacist or pharmacy technician in the outpatient setting) must read and interpret the prescription correctly.